 - Exchange contact and insurance information with the other driver.

 - Take photos of the damage to your vehicle, the condition of other vehicles, and any visible injuries you or your passengers may have.

 - Have a medical professional evaluate any injuries.

 - Do not speak with the other drivers insurer until you have talked to your lawyer.

 - Give all information to your attorney for review.

 Types of Damages

 A failure-to-yield car accident may cause injuries and damages.
 Whether your loss is in the form of medical expenses, lost wages, occupational therapy, vocational rehabilitation, pain and suffering, or disfigurement, you could be entitled for monetary compensation.
 With the right legal representation provided by a reputable Sacramento car accident lawyer, you may receive justice and compensation.

 Schedule a Consultation Today

 Timing is imperative when it comes to hiring the best attorney to represent you.
 Because we want to give undivided attention to each client, we limit the number of clients we represent at the Arnold Law Firm.
-If you have been injured because of a failure-to-yield accident, and you are in need of legal representation, contact our personal injury attorneys to schedule a free consultation.
+If you have been injured because of a failure-to-yield accident, and you are in need of legal representation, contact our personal injury attorneys located in Sacramento to schedule a free consultation.